Solicitor, mediator, consultant and trainer

 The need for reform

-has been behind the most far reaching judicial review of the UK’s provision for
+has been behind the most far reaching review of the UK’s provision for

-motor insurance, since it was made compulsory in 1930.
+motor insurance since 1937.
 His campaigning work produced major reforms